Supplement Leadership Development With Coaches and Mentors

 In the realm of leadership development programs, coaching and mentoring serve distinct, but related purposes.
 It falls to HR and L&D professionals to find ways to maximize each medium for the most beneficial outcome for participants and their situations.

-What development goals are best for a coaching engagement?
+We see our clients asking themselves what development goals are best for a coaching engagement?
 When should you enlist a mentor instead?
 What is the difference between coaching and mentoring?

 Coaching is defined by the International Coach Federation as partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.